Australian Bar Association

 The Australian Bar Association (ABA) is the peak body representing more than 6,000 barristers throughout Australia.

 The ABA was established in 1963 to serve, promote and represent its members, and advocate for fair and equal justice for all.
-The ABA’s members are barristers registered to practise law in Australia and who are also members of a State or Territory Bar Association.
+The ABA's members are barristers registered to practise law in Australia and who are also members of a State or Territory Bar Association.

-The ABA's vision is to be the national voice for the independent Bars of Australia.
 Its purpose is to promote the administration of justice, the rule of law and the excellence of the Bar.
 The ABA supports its members and the community by delivering services to promote the rule of law and access to justice; fostering a collegiate, inclusive and diverse national association of barristers; maintaining and enhancing professional standards; and providing opportunities for members to enhance professional performance.

-The current President of the ABA is Peter Dunning KC (Queensland).
-Roisin Annesley KC (VIC) and Dominic Toomey SC (NSW) are Vice-Presidents, Andrew Muller (ACT) is Treasurer and Ian Robertson SC (SA) is chair of the Advocacy Training Council.
+The current president of the ABA is Peter Dunning (Queensland).
+Roisin Annesley and Dominic Toomey are vice-presidents, Andrew Muller is treasurer and Ian Robertson is chair of the Advocacy Training Council.